0src/SPlotter/README.md

 -mem: Amount of RAM to use while plotting.
 -repeat: number of extra plots you want to make of the same size.
 -move: Path you want your plots moved too, Path must exist.
--RAW: Set to 1 if you are using an accelerated drive to move plots.
+-RADW: Set to 1 if you are using an accelerated drive to move plots.
 ```

 ## Move Last Plot Automatically.